visheshgupta08071992/AutomationAndDSANotes/OOPSInJava.md

 ---

 ### **4. Polymorphism**
 Same name different implementation.
-This can be achieved through method overloading (compile-time polymorphism) and method overriding (runtime polymorphism).</br> </br> **Method Overloading:** Same method name with different parameters.Metho Overloading represent Compile Time Polymorphism.A class can have numerous methods with the same name but distinct parameter lists thanks to method overloading.
-The compiler uses the amount and kind of parameters provided to it during compilation to decide which method to call.
+This can be achieved through method overloading (compile-time polymorphism) and method overriding (runtime polymorphism).</br> </br> **Method Overloading:** Same method name with different parameters.Metho Overloading represents Compile Time Polymorphism.
+A class can have multiple methods with same name but differnt no or Type of Paramters, A Compiler knows which method would be called based on the passed paramter .
 This choice is made during compilation, which is why it's called "compile-time polymorphism."</br> </br> **Method Overriding:** A subclass provides a specific implementation of a method that is already defined in its superclass.

 **Example of Method Overloading (Compile-time Polymorphism):**